smayrant/social-network/README.md

 # social-network
 Non-responsive Social Network created from a mockup

 Initially created without Bootstrap but I am now incorporating Bootstrap into the site to give it a cleaner look.
 Responsiveness will also be added.
+Currently a work in progress.